the-solution-desk/OrganiserPro/docs/source/installation.rst

    OrganiserPro --version

-This should display the installed version of FileOrganizer.
+This should display the installed version of OrganiserPro.

 Development Dependencies
 -----------------------